TotallyInformation/node-red-contrib-fs/README.md

 # node-red-contrib-fs
-[Node-Red](http://nodered.org) Node that works with the host filing system.
+[Node-Red](http://nodered.org) nodes that work with the host filing system.

 #Nodes
-- [file-lister](docs/file-lister.html) - List all files in a given starting folder **WARNING** This node *will* get replaced.
-The new node will have the same name but different parameters.
-This needs a different library & will be in the live release.
+- [file-lister](docs/file-lister.html) - List all files in a given starting folder optionally with a filename filter pattern.
+Also has options for file details and sub-folder recursion.

 #Install